TaxingAuthority/Fact-Check_Perplexity/Dev Plan - Fact Checking Function Tool.md

 *   **Testing Focus:**
     *   Verify that each claim is correctly fact-checked and assigned the appropriate status ("true," "partially true," or "false").
     *   Ensure that citations are correctly extracted from the Perplexity API response and included in the results.
-    *   Test the sequential processing of claims to ensure the correct flow and communication with the LLM.
+    *   Test the parallel processing of claims to ensure the correct flow and communication with the LLM.
     *   Verify that the final report is generated correctly when the `generate_report` signal is sent.
 *   **Edge Cases:**
     *   Network failures or timeouts during Perplexity API calls.